Mighty Long Fall

 "What are you doing here?" she gasped, gathering her bed sheets tightly to her body in one quick movement.

 Stretched out the length of her king-sized bed, her mentor laid leisurely.
 His shaggy, black mane brushed past his shoulders lightly, and spiked here and there around his face, framing his eyes flirtatiously.
-He was fully clothed in dark-gray jeans and a deep red sweater flecked with black, his whole body emitting the familiar scent of sandalwood.
+He was fully clothed in dark-gray jeans and a rich red sweater flecked with black, his whole body emitting the familiar scent of sandalwood.
 Madeline wondered suddenly if the scent was what had triggered his intrusion into her dream.

 "Just dropped by to see how your trip went," his velvety voice purred, face propped up elegantly with his hand.
 All the while he was smiling, obviously proud of himself for sneaking in and surprising her so.